Helping Authors with Their Novel Synopsis

 Start with your hook, then expand this to a paragraph that summarises the beginning, middle and ending.
 Flesh this out with the most important plot points that show how the main character gets from the start to the end of the story.
 Adjust the order of your paragraphs if necessary to make sure the synopsis flows artfully.
 Join up all the points and make sure there are no superfluous explanations included.

-NOTE: I talk about how to develop the hook for your story in my post about query letters.
+NOTE: I talk about how to develop the hook of a story in my post about query letters.

-If you’re still struggling to know where to start when writing your synopsis, try answering the following questions.
-You’ll see your synopsis start to take shape:
+If your author is still struggling to know where to start when writing their synopsis, get them to answer the following questions.
+They’ll see their synopsis start to take shape:

 • Who is the main character of your story?